Joseph-Alp/Chem-308-Portfolio/README.md

 This portfolio is a collection of physical chemistry projects completed throughout Chemistry 308: *Topics in Physical Chemistry*.
 Through a combination of programing on GitHub and MatLab, a heavy emphasis on probing topics in quantum chemistry via linear algebra is explored.

-As MatLab requires a strong foundation in linear algebra and complex numbers, please refer to the [tutorial](/Linear_Algebra_Basics.md) if needed.
+As the intended audience of this portfolio will ideally have a firm basis in linear algebra and complex numbers, please refer to the [tutorial](/Linear_Algebra_Basics.md) if a quick refresher on these topics is needed.

 This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate the their inqueries.
-For all information pertaining to the background of quantum mechanical principles throughout Week 1 - Week 4, please see the [Master](/Master.md) with the following *table of contents*:

-# Table of Contents
+# Introduction Table of Contents

 1. [Vectors & Quantum State Descriptors](/Master1.md)
 1. [Observable Operator Properties](/Master2.md)
 1. [The Particle In a Box Paradigm (PIB)](/Master3.md)

 *MatLab Work*